 How Will I Know if I Have a Termite Infestation?

 - Earthen (mud) tubes extending over foundation walls, support piers, sill plates, and floor joists.
-The mud tubes are typically about the diameter of a pencil, but can be thicker.
+The mud tubes are typically about the diameter of a pencil, but they can be thicker.
 A vacant tube does not necessarily mean that the infestation is inactive; termites often abandon sections of tube while foraging elsewhere in the structure.

 - Wood that is hollowed out along the grain with bits of dried mud or soil lining the feeding galleries.
 Wood damaged by moisture or other types of insects (e.g., carpenter ants) will not have this appearance.